InGrilledBeef/Pi-Trainer/README.md

 # TODO
 - Add the ability to start from the middle (say from the 100th digit) instead of the first digit.
 We preview the first ~10 digits to help the user figure out the location.
+- At the end, print out how many digits were recited
 - At the end, add option to reveal the next [user inputted] number of digits
 - Create a TKinter UI option for PI Recitation (and add cute features or maybe gacha options TBD)